bgetraer/proj-AntarcticaTMA/README.md

 # proj-AntarcticaTMA
+<font color="red">This repository represents an ongoing project and is under development.</font>
 Code and data for the analysis of Antarctic single frame trimetrogon aerial (TMA) photographs.
 Initial focus for this project is the Amundsen Sea Embayment, and flight lines which covered the ice shelf and lower ice stream of Pine Island Glacier in the late 1960's.

 ## Description of data